 In an attempt to solve this, I added a step to the build pipeline to grab the submodule files using:

 but Cloud Builds triggered from GitHub don’t have access to the

 .git directory within the repo and these commands will fail.
 The best workaround I could find was to mirror the GitHub repo into a Cloud Source Repository.
 This is already getting more complicated than I had hoped, but the show must go on!

 GCP Set Up

-At this point I had arrived what I thought was a viable plan that I just needed to execute on.
+At this point, I had arrived what I thought was a viable plan that I just needed to execute.